Artist: India

-United States of America
+United States

-Modern Day

-Foley art is the process of creating sound effects with everyday objects and adding them to movies and television productions.

 The US Bureau of Labor Statistics classifies many visual artists as either craft artists or fine artists.
 A craft artist makes handmade functional works of art, such as pottery or clothing.
 A fine artist makes paintings, illustrations (such as book illustrations or medical illustrations), sculptures, or similar artistic works primarily for their aesthetic value.

 The main source of skill for both craft artists and fine artists is long-term repetition and practice.
 Many fine artists have studied their art form at university, and some have a master's degree in fine arts.
 Artists may also study on their own or receive on-the-job training from an experienced artist.

 The number of available jobs as an artist is increasing more slowly than in other fields.
 About half of US artists are self-employed.
 Others work in a variety of industries.
 For example, a pottery manufacturer will employ craft artists, and book publishers will hire illustrators.

 In the US, craft and fine artists have a median income of approximately US$56,260 per year.
 This compares to US$61,000 for all art-related fields, including related jobs such as graphic designers, multimedia artists, animators, and fashion designers.
 Many artists work part-time as artists and hold a second job.